Salesforce Recycle Bin

 Salesforce allows you to perform time-consuming, manual on-site backups once a week.
 But what if you need your data backed-up more often?
 A lot can happen in a week’s time.
 Plus, when things get busy, redundancy plans such as on-site backups that require hours of work often get pushed to the side.

-And what about those times when you need lost data quickly?
+And what about those times when you need to recover lost data quickly?
 Well, the Salesforce recycle bin has you covered, right?
 The truth might surprise you.

 When important data disappears due to accidental or malicious data deletion, you can quickly restore the information from the Salesforce Recycle Bin.
 It’s a quick fix that, on the surface, seems like the ideal solution.